Physical Therapy Guide to Ankle Impingement

 Balance Exercises.
 Your physical therapist may give you balance exercises to challenge the way your body reacts to outside forces.
 These exercises make you more aware of where your body is in space.
 Improving your balance will lead to a more stable ankle, because your body can more easily respond to challenges.

 Functional Training.
 Once your physical therapist has helped decrease your ankle pain and inflammation, you will progress to more activity-specific tasks.
 Your physical therapist will help ensure that your ankle can withstand challenges during occupational, sport, or artistic activities.

 Can This Injury or Condition Be Prevented?

 No injury is ever completely preventable.
 However, there are some actions that active and at-risk people can take to reduce the risk of ankle impingement, including:

 - Using correct techniques when performing physical activities.

-- Wearing proper footwear; eg, basketball players can wear high-top shoes to improve their ankle stability.
+- Wearing proper footwear (for example, basketball players can wear high-top shoes to improve their ankle stability).

 - Avoiding overtraining; conditions like ankle impingement tend to be brought on by repetitive stresses.

 What Kind of Physical Therapist Do I Need?